-Football fans may have to wait until Sunday to watch the Super Bowl--but for those who just can't get enough, we've compiled a list of the most incredible Super Bowl related facts and figures for you on the heels of the big game; From how many people will be tuned-in, to how many blades of grass are on the field--and everything in between.
+Football fans may have to wait until Sunday to watch the Super Bowl – but for those who just can't get enough, we've compiled a list of the most incredible Super Bowl related facts and figures for you in honor of the big game.
+From how many people will be tuned-in, to how many blades of grass are on the field – and everything in between.
 If you've ever wondered what the carbon-footprint of the Super Bowl is, or if you'd like to know how many Olympic-sized swimming pools worth of beer is drunk during the game, we've got the answers here.

 194 million: Approximate number of blades of grass on the football field.

 232: Number of countries and territories in which the game will be broadcast.

 34: Number of languages the game is broadcast in.

 1: Number of languages in which the word "football" doesn't mean "soccer."

 8 million: Total pounds of popcorn consumed on Super Bowl Sunday.

 222,792: Number of football fields worth of farmland to grow all that

 11.8: Depth, in feet, of guacamole consumed if it were spread across the football field.